 Note (below) how we stack on more benefit to social proof by not only citing client names, but adding numbers showing the revenue gains those companies realized from our services.

 Our aim here has been to get you thinking about additional ways you can incorporate social proof on your ecommerce website.
-At the root, social proof is simply homegrown advertising.
+At its core, social proof is simply homegrown advertising.
 It is providing a way for your customers to shout your praises, then encouraging them to do so.

 Social proof is word-of-mouth advertising.
 That’s why many businesses figure they don’t have to do anything to get social proof.
 And while that’s true on a small scale, it’s not true on a large scale.
 The best ecommerce and lead generation sites include the cultivation of social proof in their marketing strategy, then develop ways to implement that strategy.